cloudflare/cloudflare-docs/content/rules/reference/page-rules-migration/_index.md

 Cloudflare Page Rules has several fundamental limitations, such as triggering solely based on URL patterns and being limited to 125 rules per zone for performance reasons.
 These rules are also complex to debug when multiple page rules apply to the same incoming request.

-In 2022, we announced in our blog [“The future of Page Rules”](https://blog.cloudflare.com/future-of-page-rules) that Page Rules would be replaced with a suite of dedicated products, each built to be best-of-breed and put more power into the hands of our users.
+In 2022, we announced in our blog post [The future of Page Rules](https://blog.cloudflare.com/future-of-page-rules) that Page Rules would be replaced with a suite of dedicated products, each built to be best-of-breed and put more power into the hands of our users.
 The new Rules products — [Configuration Rules](/rules/configuration-rules/), [Compression Rules](/rules/compression-rules/), [Origin Rules](/rules/origin-rules/), [Redirects](/rules/url-forwarding/), and [Transform Rules](/rules/transform/) — are now generally available (GA) and have already been adopted by tens of thousands of Cloudflare customers.

 ## Main differences